Get Funding.

 It shortchanges people and the process.

 Successful grant proposals rely on solid program planning, research, and teamwork.
-They demonstrate an understanding of the community, its needs, and the causes of the problems it faces.
+They show an understanding of the community, its needs, and the causes of the problems it faces.
 It’s a thoughtful process, which at its best is logical, culturally sensitive and inspired by a drive to help others.

 And what about program staff?
 Ever heard the wails after a grant was awarded and program staff who weren’t consulted asked, “You want us to do what?”